IvonJanssen/dissect-docs/docs/source/tools/acquire.rst

 and functionality, at the cost of a fairly large executable size and complex configuration options.

 A major benefit of PyOxidizer is that, by default, it runs all of its Python code completely from memory, no file extraction necessary.
-This can result in the preservation of important filesystem artifacts.
+This can result in the preservation of important filesystem artefacts.

 Since ``dissect.target`` dynamically locates its plugins, we have to pre-generate a list of all plugins for it to work when running in a self-contained executable.